MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 If you already have Visual Studio 2019 installed, you can install the Windows 10 Preview SDK (10.0.18362.0) by using the **Modify** button in Visual Studio install.

+Verify that you have correct version of MSVC v142 build tools for x86/x64 installed by
+1. Choose **Individual components**
+1. Under **Compilers, build tools, and runtimes**, options **MSVC v142 - VS 2019 C++ x64/x86 build tools (v14.21)** should be checked and if not please go ahead and check it.

 For ARM/ARM64 driver development:

 1. Choose **Individual components**.